 3 Bordeaux wine châteaux not to be missed

 During your stay in the Bordeaux region, don’t miss out on discovering the vineyards for which this exceptional region is famous.
-Along the Route des Vins de Bordeaux, meet passionate winegrowers and taste precious bottles in enchanting surroundings.
-Discover the 3 Bordeaux wine châteaux not to be missed, to experience chateau life at the pace of the most legendary names in wine.
+Along the Bordeaux Wine Route, meet passionate winemakers and taste precious bottles in enchanting surroundings.
+Discover the 3 not-to-be-missed châteaux in the Bordeaux region, where you can experience chateau life to the rhythm of the most legendary names in wine.

 Château Margaux: the emblematic estate of an exceptional terroir

 Classified as a historic monument Château Margaux is one of Bordeaux’s most renowned wine estates.
-This remarkable neoclassical building, designed by architect Louis Combes, stands at the heart of a 262-hectare estate.
+This remarkable neoclassical building, designed by architect Louis Combes, stands in the heart of a 262-hectare estate.
 Château Margaux holds the distinction of “premier grand cru classé” and is a must-see on any trip along the Bordeaux Wine Route.

 Château Pichon-Longueville: Bordeaux’s historic wine estate